0-MAP META SOURCES

 Note [Attached]

-Contains supplementary information with all the elements of a word processed page – variably formatted (‘rich’) text, tables and images.
+A branch note can contain all the elements of a word processed page – variably formatted (‘rich’) text, links, tables and images, and so is an ideal place for supplementary information that would otherwise add visual clutter to the map.

 Data Elements [Embedded] MindManager has 2 unique ways to add contextual ‘facts & figures’ (i.e. text and number fields) to individual branches so that they are visible to the user (though only one can be used on any given branch)…